 Exposure Drafts are prepared by the Australian Valuation Standards Committee, the Australian Property Standards Committee or their Property Institute of New Zealand (PINZ) equivalent.

 Before issuing any new standards or guidance a Discussion Paper is generally prepared in the first instance.
 If, as a result of its consideration of the responses to a Discussion Paper, the relevant Board decides that the project should progress it will proceed with the development of an Exposure Draft.

 When the API / PINZ approve the issue of an Exposure Draft it will be freely available on the respective website.
 Notifications will also be sent to members and any identified interested parties.
-A period of six weeks will normally be allowed for comment.
+A period of four to six weeks will normally be allowed for comment.

 After considering any amendments deemed appropriate as a result of the consultation the document will be approved by the respective Institute’s for publication, including the date upon which it is deemed to be effective.

 - Exposure Drafts do not have any formal standing until such time as they are adopted by API / PINZ as being suitable for use by Members.